Tokyo must-see sakura spots

-Shinjuku Gyoen was built as a garden of the Imperial family, but after the WWⅡ it became a national park.
-There are Japanese garden, French orthopedic garden and British landscape garden in the park.
+Shinjuku Gyoen was built as a garden of the Imperial family, but after WWⅡ it became a national park.
+There are a Japanese garden, a French orthopedic garden, and a British landscape garden in the park.
 The park is famous for spring cherry blossoms and autumn leaves.
 1,000 cherry trees are planted in the park!

 ↑Sendagaya Gate.
 The end of a line is outside the park.

 I think Sendagaya Gate is less crowded than the other two gates.
 I saw Shinjuku Gate was very crowded, the waiting line extended to the high school building that is next to the park!